the-fellowship-co/facade/docs/getting_started/intro.md

 sidebar_label: What's Byld?
 ---

-Byld is a tool to design, develop and deploy backends in a incredibly fast way.
+Byld is a tool to design, develop and deploy backends in an incredibly fast way.

 ### How it works?